Book Book Now Referral Periodontist Referral

 Emergency Dentistry – Wilmington, IL

 Are you experiencing severe dental pain that is preventing you from going about your daily life?
 Serious oral health problems require urgent treatment, which is exactly what our team at Grand Dental - Wilmington provides.
-When you contact our dental office, we will work to schedule an appointment as soon as possible, usually the same day.
-For after hours emergencies, our patients have the reassurance that they can reach our dentist on call.
-Often the Doctor can temporize a painful situation over-the-phone with first-aid guidance before you visit us for emergency dentistry in Wilmington, IL.
+When you contact our dental office, we will work to schedule an appointment as soon as possible, usually on the same day.
+For after-hours emergencies, you can have the reassurance that you can reach our on-call dentist.
+Often, the doctor can deliver a temporary solution for dental pain over the phone with first-aid guidance before you visit us for emergency dentistry in Wilmington, IL.

 Why Choose Grand Dental - Wilmington for Emergency Dentistry?